Skip to content

 My Journey from Peer Mentor to Program Coordinator

-elsa graduation with hands in a U
+Elsa graduation with hands in a U

-As I sit down to write this farewell blog post, I am filled with a mix of emotions.
-Gratitude, nostalgia, excitement, and a bit of that inevitable nervousness that accompanies new beginnings swirl within me.
-Over the past few years, I have had the incredible privilege of serving as a Peer Mentor at the University of Utah Financial Wellness Center, a role that has not only shaped my career but also profoundly influenced my personal growth.
-As I transition into a full-time role as the next Program Coordinator at the same center, I want to take a moment to
+As I sit down to write this farewell blog post, I am filled with a mix of emotions: gratitude, nostalgia, excitement, and a bit of that inevitable nervousness that accompanies new beginnings.
+Over the past few years, I have had the incredible privilege of serving as a Peer Mentor at the University of Utah Financial Wellness Center.
+This role has not only shaped my career but also profoundly influenced my personal growth.
+As I transition into a full-time role as the next Program Coordinator at the same center, I want to reflect on my journey, share invaluable lessons, and offer some advice to those stepping into the shoes I once filled.

 Gratitude for the Journey

-First and foremost, I am immensely grateful for the opportunity to have worked alongside and learned from some of the most passionate, dedicated, and knowledgeable individuals in the financial counseling and higher education field.
-My colleagues and mentors at the center have been immensely supportive and insightful, providing guidance that transcended professional boundaries and ventured into personal development.
+First and foremost, I am immensely grateful for the opportunity to have worked alongside and learned from some of the most passionate, dedicated, and knowledgeable individuals in the financial counseling and higher education fields.
+My colleagues and mentors at the center have been incredibly supportive and insightful, providing guidance that transcended professional boundaries and ventured into personal development.
 The environment here at the University of Utah has fostered growth, innovation, and a deep sense of community, for which I am profoundly grateful.

 Elsa with the team and a Union event